Cysharp/R3/README.md

 subject.Synchronoize(gate).Take(100).Count().Subscribe();
 ```

+Unlike dotnet/reactive, R3.Subject.OnNext is not ThreadSafe.
+If you are calling OnNext from multiple threads, please use a lock.

 In R3, ReplaySubject and BehaviorSubject do not require Synchronize and are thread-safe, including OnNext.

 ReactiveProperty is not thread-safe and OnNext, set Value and Susbcribe cannot be called simultaneously.
 If you need to use it in such a situation, use `SynchronizedReactiveProperty` instead.